 Client in the Cloud

 For games that are not graphics-intensive, you will talk directly to a game server and get the image streamed from there.
-In that case, a single player takes up so few resources that many players can be handled on one server.
+In that case, a single-player game takes up so few resources that you can handle many players on one server.

-But if we are talking about multiplayer shooters or open-world games, where a lot of graphics have to be calculated, then a game server would collapse directly under many players.
+But if we are talking about multiplayer shooters or open-world games, where many graphics have to be calculated, then a game server would collapse directly under many players.

 In principle, the cloud gaming provider creates a separate client for you in the cloud.
 This instance usually runs on a server, and you share the server with other instances.
 Each instance, i.e., each client in the cloud, is allocated fixed resources such as RAM for the game.
 This way, the provider avoids instances that can take away resources from the underlying server.